Wednesday, December 31, 2008

 Slopes were mainly moderate with only a few short steeper areas.
 The track was well defined and sign-posted UNTIL the last 300m where it becomes just as difficult as Lu Du falls on Tarutao.
 Basically you just follow the thick black water-pipes.
 At one place these dive thru a tangle of tree trunks and thick climbing vines and you think NO WAY - but yep, you’ll find there is a kind-of-way taken by others.
 The falls themselves are 8m - 25’ tops.
 Nice pools below and above for cooling off, but not swimming.
 A small dam for the water pipes is slightly higher.

 About 75% back down the track you can branch off and walk down to a small beach abt 500m west of the National Park HQ area where some private outfit is building a midrange hotel.
-Apparently this section was privately owned by a local.
-NP is unhappy but I got the impression that this small private holding is a one-off.
-I didn’t think to ask the ranger if the sea-gypsy fishermen in the two small villages at the north end of Adang had title to their land.
+NP is unhappy.
 This new place hasn’t got much space and is kinda squashed in on itself.
 It looked 70% finished in late Nov 08.
 It sticks out from the north coast of Lipe - the National Park HQ buildings are largely hidden by the casuarinas.
-You can walk back from the new place to the NP beach along the shore at lower tide levels.
-Don't let any security goons stop you visiting this place's beach - there are no private beaches on Lipe, all are owned by the king and open to anyone.
+UPDATE JAN 2015 - this place is still not open.
+Apparently it is illegal, on account it is on National Park land with no permission to build.

 OTHER ACTIVITIES